-A third giant theropod, Gigantoraptor erlianensis Xu et al., 2007 belongs to another long-necked group, Oviraptorosauria.
-Measured from the skeletal reconstruction of Xu et al. (2007, figure 1A), modified here as Figure 2.4, it appears to have had a neck 2.15 m in length - although this is conjectural as almost no cervical material is known.
+Another giant theropod, Gigantoraptor erlianensis Xu et al., 2007 belongs to another long-necked group, Oviraptorosauria.
+Measured from the skeletal reconstruction of Xu et al. (2007, figure 1A), it appears to have had a neck 2.15 m in length - although this is conjectural as almost no cervical material is known.